welander071290/leo-portfolio2/README.md

 "curl_setopt" is used to set the adress of container C2, which is the one we are communicating with.

-"curl_exec" is retrieving and printing the URL.
+"curl_exec" is retriewing and printing the URL.

 "curl_close" is used to close the cURL afterwards.